MuhtasimTanmoy/notebook/security/encryption.md

 ### MAC (Message Authentication Code)
 - H(key, message) = Hash
-- Here, key & message available on both end denoting integrity of data.
+- Here, the key & message are available on both ends denoting the integrity of the data.

 ### Secrecy

 - Forward secrecy = Perfect Forward Secrecy,
 - Backward secrecy = Future Secrecy.

-- The above terms are often discussed in the setting of secure channel establishment protocols, e.g., TLS, Signal, etc. In such a protocol, consider two parties, a client and a server, try to communicate with each other securely.
+- The above terms are often discussed in the setting of secure channel establishment protocols, e.g., TLS, Signal, etc. In such a protocol, consider two parties, a client and a server, trying to communicate with each other securely.

-- The server (and the client if client-authentication is needed) is granted a certificate that shows its public key, and the server (and the client) itself knows the corresponding private key (a.k.a. the long-term secret).
+- The server (and the client if client authentication is needed) is granted a certificate that shows its public key, and the server (and the client) itself knows the corresponding private key (a.k.a. the long-term secret).

 - They essentially use the long-term secret and some randomness to compute and share a secret session key (only used within a session) and establish a secure communication channel based on the session key, e.g., using an authenticated encryption (with associated data) scheme.